Feng-CA/basketball_team_organiser/README.md

 - any system/hardware requirements

 ### installation guide
-- make sure Ruby version 3.0.2 installed on the computer - fellow the link to install [[Installing Ruby]](https://www.ruby-lang.org/en/documentation/installation/)
+1. Make sure Ruby version 3.0.2 installed on the computer - fellow the link to install [[Installing Ruby]](https://www.ruby-lang.org/en/documentation/installation/)
-- make sure Linux Bash shell installed on the coputer - fellow the link to install [[How to install Linux Bash on Windows 10]](https://itsfoss.com/install-bash-on-windows/)
+2. Make sure Linux Bash shell installed on the coputer - fellow the link to install [[How to install Linux Bash on Windows 10]](https://itsfoss.com/install-bash-on-windows/)
-- on your Bash terminal please proceed to local repository where you store the applicaion's source code(src/)
+3. On your Bash terminal please proceed to this applicaton root folder then go to the source code folder (src/)
-- To intall all required gems.
+4. To intall all gems required for this anplication.
 Please type the following code:

 ```
 bash install-dependencies.sh
 ```